-The theatrical trailer of “Marina” (2013) with Matteo Simoni playing Italian-born singer Rocco Granata
+“Marina” (2013, trailer) with Matteo Simoni playing Italian-born singer Rocco Granata

 BOERENPSALM (1989) DIR Roland Verhavert SCR (novel by Felix Timmermans) CAM Michel Van Laer MUS Dirk Brossé CAST Ronny Waterschoot, Jef Burm, Magda Lesage, Christel Domen, Erik Goossens, Ugo Prinsen, Sabine De Volder, Jacky Morel, Matteo Simoni (Baby)